 Can you tell we are wearing fake eyelashes?
 You should have seen us putting them on the night before.
 Hilarious.

 Sean Astin showed up next to me, ready to jump in during corral C. Poor guy was having a hard time untangling his headphone cord.
-I wasn’t sure how to help, so I just took a picture of his plight instead!
+I wasn’t sure how to help, so I just took a picture with him instead!
 I am SO kind.

 We started off running conservatively.
 I finally learned that it takes me a while to warm up and so I run better for the half distance when I give my body a chance to get used to the idea of 13.1 miles.
 Our goal was to stay between 10:00 and 10:15 minute miles for the first few and then see how I felt leaving the Magic Kingdom.